-We use two Leica cameras to photograph weddings: the Leica SL for moments during the day that require flash – the family group shots for example – and for using the incredible Noctilux lens, and the Leica M240, which is the classic rangefinder and ideally suited for discreet documentary/reportage photography which forms the majority of the wedding images.
+We use two Leica cameras to photograph weddings: the Leica SL for the rare moments during the day that require flash – perhaps the family group shots for example – and for using the incredible Noctilux lens.
+Then there is the Leica M10, which is the classic rangefinder and ideally suited for discreet documentary/reportage photography which forms the majority of the wedding images.

 Our Leica lenses fit both of the hugely over-engineered camera bodies and are superb.
 Unlike any other lens, Leica’s produce a beautiful cinematic, almost 3D look, which can really set an album apart from the others.